 ORED Quick Grants

 Faculty who wish to apply for a Quick Grant can contact the Faculty Research Support Program coordinator Devon Brenner at firstname.lastname@example.org to learn more about this program and to determine whether plans may be eligible for funding.
 Travel to present at conferences will not be supported by a Quick Grant.

 To apply for a Quick Grant, send email that describes the need for funding, activities to be funded, amounts requested, and information about the potential external funding source and/or benefit to MSU.
 The email should be routed to the Department Head and Associate Dean for Research for approval prior to being forwarded to ORED at email@example.com.
-Requests will be reviewed by a committee of ORED senior administrators
+Requests will be reviewed by a committee of ORED senior administrators.